 Competitive Pricing - Over time, as technology and markets mature, DERs will earn multiple value streams.
 At the same time, costs continue to decline.
 A blockchain-based transactive market approach that allows commitments to be procured closer to real-time avoids long-term commitments at high prices and ensures a competitive cost of service for NWA.

 Recruiting - Another challenge was ensuring the right program parameters were identified upfront to maximize recruiting efforts.
-This is difficult to do and a challenge over time as things change.
-A blockchain-based transactive market approach allows vendors to bring solutions that meet your needs to you and allows you to change NWA service parameters as needs change over time.
+This is difficult to get right from the start and is a challenge over time as things change.
+A blockchain-based transactive market approach allows the utility to make adjustments to the NWA program parameters to maximize participation as needed and to respond to changing grid needs over time.

 Future-Proofed - A market-based approach keeps the door open to the future as more and more assets join the grid allowing the most suitable and competitive resources to continually be eligible to provide services.